POTUSAITEJA/Stress-concentration-factor-calculator/README.md

 ## Authors

-The Primary Stress Profile Web-Based Application was developed by Sai Kumar Konidena.
+The Primary Stress Profile Web-Based Application was developed by SAI TEJA POTU

 ## Acknowledgments